강의

 Section 8.
 Advanced Routing Patterns (Parallel, Intercepting)

-Using these, we'll implement functionality to display specific pages as modals without disrupting user navigation.
+Using these, we implement functionality to display specific pages as modals without disrupting the user's navigation.

 Section 8.
 Advanced Routing Patterns